p-society/docs/content/Projects/GC/About the Product/PRD.md

 Future updates will introduce [[Form Fields]]
 # After Registration

 After registration, players will initially have access similar to that of an unauthorized **AUDIENCE**.
 However, they will have additional capabilities that enhance their engagement and participation within the platform.
 ### **Players can:**

-- **Change their profile**
+- **Change their details**
+- **Create Profiles**
 - **Request to join teams**: Players can express interest in joining specific teams, which can be then approved / rejected by **Team Captains** ( more about this , later).
 - **Leave a team**

+# Profiles
+A **profile** is essentially a collection of information that helps to define and showcase an individual's skills, background, and specific attributes.
+For players, a profile serves as a personal identity card that not only provides basic details but also highlights their expertise, performance, and other relevant information.
+This helps both the player and the audience to better understand the player’s capabilities and strengths.

+For example, consider **Saswat's Profile** in the context of a cricket player.
+It would include key details such as:

+- **Sport**: Cricket
+- **Position**: Batsman/Bowler/All-rounder
+- **Batting Style**: Right-hand/Left-hand
+- **Bowling Style**: Fast/Spin
+- **Team**: CSE 2
+- **Matches Played**: 45
+- **Average Score**: 35
+- **Wickets Taken**: 25
+- **Best Performance**: 150 runs in a match, 5 wickets in an innings
+- **Player Bio**: A brief description of the player’s cricket journey, strengths, and any notable achievements
+- **Achievements**: Trophies, awards, or significant milestones in their career (apparently saswat has no cricket acheivements so lets keep this empty :x)

+This profile will allow the audience to quickly identify the player’s strengths, role in the team, and notable achievements, creating a deeper connection with the audience and enhancing player visibility.
+For the player, it serves as a dynamic and evolving record of their skills and accomplishments, which can be updated as they progress in their sporting journey.
 #future-scope
 - **Self-Review**: In the future, players will have the ability to self-review their performance, gaining insights into their contributions and progress.
 This feature will help players evaluate their skills and growth, fostering a more self-driven approach to improvement.

-- create profile

 #### **For the Audience**